matou-collective/pluto-encrypted/README.md

 }
 ```

-We currently support database wrappers for IndexDB, InMemory and are working together to bring you level-db with electron compatibility.
+We currently support database wrappers for IndexDB, InMemory, LevelDB.
 We are not going to stop here but ensure that our SDK can be used in any platform and language.

 ### Documentation & Contribution Guidelines